waterlock/waterlock/README.md

 now with your policies applied to your custom controller you're good to go! (given you've actually implemented some login in them e.g. `res.view()`)

 # How can I customize it?
 Waterlock wraps around models and controllers so you can override any of the actions and definition that are predefined.
-After running `waterlock install all` open up the `User.js` file you'll see this:
+After running `waterlock generate all` open up the `User.js` file you'll see this:
 ```js
   attributes: require('waterlock').models.basicUser.attributes({